Nelson-Gon/manymodelr/README.md

              drop_columns=c("factor","character"),method="spearman",
              exact=FALSE)
 #> Warning in get_var_corr.data.frame(yields, "height", other_vars = "weight", :
 #> Columns with classes in drop_columns have been discarded.
-You can disable this
+Youcan disable this
 #> yourself by setting drop_columns to NULL.
 #>   comparison_var other_var      p.value correlation
 #> 1         height    weight 4.204642e-07  -0.1591719